How your Portrait photography session works ?

 Is my house suitable?

-As regards, the house, I can work around any house, so don’t worry about that.
-If you want you could remove some of the cluttery stuff.
+Yes.
+I can work around any house, so don’t worry about that.
+If you want, you could remove some of the cluttery stuff.
 However, to me, a house is a home so don’t feel it has to be clutter free.
 I am not there to record the house, I am there to record you and your family in your home.
 As I try to use natural light as much as possible I would ask that all curtains and blinds are as open as much as possible.
 I also find that there is even more light upstairs, so if you could have some of the bedrooms ready that would be great.
+If you are interested in studio like images I will need a bit of space and time to set up beforehand.

-Before the session it is worth thinking about any images you especially want, for example mum and daughter.
-Photo Sessions can be busy and the time passes quickly, if I have a list of images beforehand it makes it easier to achieve them on the day.
-Then all you need to do is to concentrate on looking great in your photos
+Before the session it is worth thinking about any images you especially want, for example mum and daughter etc. Photography sessions can be busy, if I have a list of images beforehand I can assure you that I will get every image you want.
+Then all you need to do is to concentrate on looking great in your photos.

 What about the kids?